edro15/Splunk_TA_Dynatrace/README.md

 install it.

 ## Configuration
 The Dynatrace Add-on for Splunk utilizes a Dynatrace account URL and API authorization token.
+Enter those values on the **Configuration / Account** tab in the add-on, after having clicked on **Add** button.

-Enter those values on the **Create New Input** tab in the Add-on.
+Once done, navigate to the **Create New Input** tab in the Add-on.
 From the Inputs menu, create new Input for the data you wish to collect.
 Each Input requires 4 parameters:
   - Input Name
-  - Pollling interval
+  - Polling interval
   - Splunk Index to use
-  - Your Dynatrace tenant URL
-  - Your Dynatrace API Key
+  - Your Dynatrace account
   - The Timeseries Metrics Input collects a pre-defined set of Dynatrace metrics